Mid Norfolk: 2010–2024

 Significant changes.
 The District of Broadland areas, which had comprised the majority of the constituency, were now included in the new constituency of Broadland.
-The District of Breckland areas were retained from the 1997-2010 contents, with further parts, including Watton and Attleborough, transferred from South West Norfolk.
+The District of Breckland areas were retained from the 1997–2010 contents, with further parts, including Watton and Attleborough, transferred from South West Norfolk.
 The District of South Norfolk wards, which incorporated the town of Wymondham, were transferred from the constituency of South Norfolk.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the Mid Norfolk constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the Mid Norfolk constituency is as follows (as they existed on 1 December 2020):